goatoush/inventor-pi/README.md

 ![Distance Sensor](images/Distance%20Sensor%20Circuit.jpg)

+A distance sensor measures the distance to any nearby obstruction.
+Robots and cars use such sensors to stop before hitting any obstruction.
+The sensor used here is an ultrasonic distance sensor.
+We convert the distance to different RGB colors and buzzer frequencies to create a fun musical instrument that you can play with hand gestures.
+We also change the angle of a servo motor based on the distance detected.

+A servo is a motor where we can control the rotation angle by changing the PWM signal we send to it.
+Unlike standard electric motors that spin continuously, a servo motor moves to an exact angle or position and holds it firmly.

 Create a new file in Thonny, with file name distance_sensor.py.
 Copy and paste the code below into the file you created.

 ```python